Champagne Philipponnat - Réserve perpétuelle non dosé

 Wine rated (2025 guide) 91/100

-Aromas of juicy yellow fruits (peach, nectarine), more acidic notes of cherry and raspberry, and the freshness of candied lemon zest contribute to a seductive yet reserved bouquet.
-The body is balanced between creamy bubbles and controlled acidity.
-The power builds to a crescendo, culminating in a slightly compote-like finish reminiscent of strawberries.
+Aromas of juicy yellow fruits (peach, nectarine), more tart notes of cherry and raspberry, and the freshness of candied lemon zest combine to create an alluring yet reserved bouquet.
+The palate strikes a balance between creamy bubbles and well-controlled acidity.
+The intensity builds to a crescendo, culminating in a slightly jammy finish reminiscent of strawberries.

 Robert Parker - Wine Advocate

-Composed of 44% wine from the 2021 vintage and 56% reserve wines kept in a perpetual reserve, Philipponnat's NV Réserve Perpétuelle Non Dosé, the new name for the former Royale Réserve Non Dosé, was disgorged in December 2024 without dosage.
-It bursts from the glass with aromas reminiscent of green apple, lemon leaf, and delicate early-blooming white flowers.
-On the palate, it is medium-bodied to full-bodied and vibrant, carried by incisive acidity and ending with a chalky, very dry finish.
-Unsurprisingly, with a base year like this and no dosage, it has a tighter profile than its Brut counterpart, an expression that is likely to resonate more deeply with purists.
+Composed of 44% wine from the 2021 vintage and 56% reserve wines stored in a perpetual reserve, Philipponnat’s NV Réserve Perpétuelle Non Dosé—the new name for the former Royale Réserve Non Dosé—was disgorged in December 2024 without dosage.
+It bursts from the glass with aromas evoking green apple, lemon leaf, and delicate early-blooming white flowers.
+On the palate, it is medium-bodied to full-bodied and vibrant, driven by incisive acidity and ending with a chalky, very dry finish.
+Unsurprisingly, with a base vintage like this and in the absence of dosage, it has a tighter profile than its Brut counterpart—an expression likely to resonate more deeply with purists.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France